Women with diabetes can and do have healthy pregnancies and healthy babies. Managing diabetes can help reduce your risk for complications.

 Plan ahead so you’re as healthy as you can be before you get pregnant.
 Here’s what you can do:

 - Use birth control until your diabetes is under control and you’re ready to get pregnant.
-Birth control is methods you can use to keep from getting pregnant.
+Birth control (also called contraception and family planning) is methods you can use to keep from getting pregnant.
+Also called contraception or family planning.
+Methods you can use to keep from getting pregnant.
+Birth control pills and intrauterine devices (also called IUDs) are examples of birth control.

 - Take a multivitamin with 400 micrograms of folic acid in it every day.
 Folic acid is a vitamin that every cell in your body needs for healthy growth and development.
-If you take it before pregnancy and during early pregnancy as part of healthy eating, it may help protect your baby from neural tube defects.
-Because you have diabetes, your provider may want you to take more than 400 micrograms of folic acid each day.
+If you take it before pregnancy and during early pregnancy as part of healthy eating, it can help protect your baby from neural tube defects.
+If you have diabetes, your provider may need more than 400 micrograms of folic acid each day.
+Talk to your provider about the right amount of folic acid for you.

 - Eat healthy foods and do something active every day.
-Talk to a dietitian or a diabetes educator to help you create a healthy meal plan to help control your blood sugar.
+Work with your RD or diabetes educator to create a healthy meal plan to help control your blood sugar.

 How is preexisting diabetes treated during pregnancy?

-If you have diabetes, your health care provider wants to see you often during pregnancy so she can monitor you and your baby closely to help prevent problems or catch them before they get serious.
+If you have diabetes, your prenatal care provider wants to see you often during pregnancy so she can monitor you and your baby closely to help prevent problems.
+At each prenatal care checkup, you get tests to make sure you and your baby are doing well.
+Tests can include:

 Here’s what you can do to help manage your diabetes during pregnancy:

-- Tell your provider about any medicine you take, even medicine that’s not related to your diabetes.
+- Tell your providers about any medicine you take, even medicine that’s not related to your diabetes.
 Some medicines can be harmful during pregnancy, so your provider may need to change them to ones that are safer for you and your baby.
+Don’t start or stop taking any medicine during pregnancy without talking to your provider first.

 What is insulin resistance?